jkeys089/lua-resty-resolver/README.markdown

 We also use this value to schedule future DNS queries (i.e. query a bit earlier than the TTL suggests to allow for potential lag up to the `dns_timeout` value when receiving the results).
 **Note:** this is _NOT_ the total timeout for all nameservers.
 The total time is calculated as `dns_timeout * 5` since we use the default `retrans` value in [resty.dns.resolver:new](https://github.com/openresty/lua-resty-dns#new).
 The default value is `2`.

+The `blacklist` argument specifies table of banned IP addresses which are ignored if included in DNS server response.
+The default value is `{"127.0.0.1"}`.

 The master instance is thread safe and can be safely shared globally (typically declared as a global in a [init_by_lua_block](https://github.com/openresty/lua-nginx-module#init_by_lua_block)).